brandonwong10/DUMA/CONTRIBUTING.md

 Welcome to StudyGen.ai!
 We appreciate your interest in contributing to our project.
 Your contributions play a vital role in making StudyGen.ai successful and valuable for the community.

-1. Fork the project's repository and create your branch for changes.
-Make the desired changes in your branch.
-Ensure that your changes adhere to the project's coding standards and guidelines.
-If required, sign the Contributor License Agreement (CLA) and note the project's Code of Conduct.
-Submit a pull request, indicating that you have a CLA on file and detailing the changes you've made.
-If you have a different process for small fixes, please let us know in your pull request description.

 ## Installation

-To get started with Code Racer locally, follow these steps
+To get started with StudyGen.ai locally, follow these steps

 1. Fork the repo